apache/celix/documents/building/readme.md

 celix
 ```
 should give the following output:
-"Error: invalid or non-existing configuration file: 'config.properties'.No such file or directory"
+"Error: invalid or non-existing configuration file: 'config.properties'.No such file or directory".

-For more info how to build your own projects and/or running the Apache Celix examples see [Getting Started](../getting_started/readme.md)
+For more info how to build your own projects and/or running the Apache Celix examples see [Getting Started](../getting_started/readme.md).